CraftAcademyLabs/ca_course/extras_-_source_code.md

 ## Extras - Source code

 If you haven't completed the BMI Challenge, you can get the code for the `person.js` and the `bmi_calculator.js` right here.
+Make sure you place them in the right folder.

 !FILENAME person.js
 ```javascript